 - “And that the said Constitution be never construed to authorize Congress to infringe the just liberty of the press, or the right of conscience, or to prevent the people of the United States, who are peaceable citizens, from keeping their own arms…

 - Or to prevent the people from petitioning, in a peaceable and orderly manner; or to subject the people to unreasonable searches and seizures of their persons, papers or possessions.”
 (Debates of the Massachusetts Convention of 1788, p86-87

-- James Madison, Drafted Virginia Constitution, Member of Continental Congress, Virginia delegate to Constitutional Convention, named “Father of the Constitution,” author of Federalist Papers, author of the Bill of Rights, Congressman from Virginia, Secretary of State, 4th President
+- James Madison, Drafted the Virginia Constitution, Member of the Continental Congress, Virginia delegate to the Constitutional Convention, named “Father of the Constitution,” author of Federalist Papers, author of the Bill of Rights, Congressman from Virginia, Secretary of State, 4th President

 - “Besides the advantage of being armed, which the Americans possess over the people of almost every other nation.. (where) ..the governments are afraid to trust the people with arms.”
 (Federalist Papers #46)